-This page serves as a resource to University faculty, staff, and students who require a foreign visa to participate in University activities outside of the United States.
+This page serves as a resource to faculty, staff, and students who might require a foreign visa or authorization to participate in University activities outside of the United States.

 F-1 and J-1 students and international faculty and staff should also work with their IS Advisor to ensure that they have the necessary documents for reentry to the United States.